Update November 2021

 The Supreme Court judgment included a number of complex implications that altered previous case law, and resulted in a range of new conditions that needed to be fully assessed and interpreted, so we could determine the implications for our clients, and ourselves.

-We take our responsibility to support our policyholders extremely seriously and understand the challenges and uncertainties they face during these extraordinary times.
+We take our responsibility to support our policyholders extremely seriously and understand the challenges and uncertainties they faced, and continue to face, as we recover from these extraordinary times.

 What have we done about paying claims?